Crunch-io/ta-da/content/dev/features/slides-editable-from-deck.md

 +++
 date = "2020-02-19T11:13:46-04:00"
 draft = false
-title = "Slides editable from deck" news_description = "Perfect your PowerPoints with many new edit controls.
-Click here to learn more." description = "Perfect your PowerPoints with many new edit controls." weight = 20 tags = ["analyses", "graphs"] categories = ["feature"]
+title = "Perfect your PowerPoint decks with many new edit controls" news_description = "Analyses you save to a deck can now include visual edits to perfect your exported PowerPoint deck.
+Click here to learn more." description = "Analyses you save to a deck can now include visual edits to perfect your exported PowerPoint deck." weight = 20 tags = ["analyses", "graphs"] categories = ["feature"]